mesosphere/marathon/README.md

 Marathon is the `init` or [upstart][upstart] daemon.

 Marathon provides a REST API for starting, stopping, and scaling services.
-There is also a [Ruby command line client](https://github.com/mesosphere/marathon_client).
 Marathon is written in Scala and can run in highly-available mode by running multiple Marathon instances.
 The state of running tasks gets stored in the Mesos state abstraction.